MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 # Quickstart: Client application initialization (C++)

-This quickstart illustrates the client initialization pattern used by the MIP C++ SDK at runtime.
+This quickstart will show you how to implement the client initialization pattern, used by the MIP C++ SDK at runtime.

 > [!NOTE]
 > The steps outlined in this quickstart are required for any client application that uses the MIP File, Policy, or Protection APIs.
 Although this Quickstart demonstrates usage of the File APIs, this same pattern is applicable to clients using the Policy and Protection APIs.
 Future Quickstarts should be done serially, as each one builds on the previous one, with this one being the first.